MLabX/AppDropClean/tasks.md

 - [ ] Ensure dark mode adapts all custom colors.

 ### 7. Sound
 - [ ] Integrate AVFoundation to play a zap sound on deletion.
+- [x] Show user-friendly alert if files cannot be deleted (e.g., due to permissions), listing failed files and suggesting manual deletion.